kjeb1/overleaf-git/README.md

   -p [PROJECT_NAME], --project-name [PROJECT_NAME]
                         Overleaf project name.
 Default: same as Git repo name

-	Files from Overleaf will always be OVERWRITTEN after downlad!
+	Downloaded files from Overleaf will always OVERWRITE local files!

         To be able to download files from Overleaf, the project need to be shared with the Link sharing function